OpenDirective/opendirective.github.io/_posts/2022-03-26-web-native-development-with-stackblitz.md

 For educational uses, embedding a URL in a course, blog or even a presentation provides instant access to running code!
 What could be better.

 The compute model is basically Bring You Own Device (BYOD).
 There's no need to pay high PAYG server runtime costs.

+One last benefit is you can develop fullstack on a low cost Chromebook (or a PC refreshed with ChromeOS).
+I can never get the Linux Integration working on ChromeOS, but that's not an issue no we haveStackBlitz.

 # Limitations